 - Fearful and anxious cats should not be free-fed.
 Feed the cat in it’s hiding spot and offer canned food several times a day while remaining in the room to build trust.
-You might even have to try to spoon feed it.
-I use meat baby food and my favorite is Beech-Nut (HERE).
+You might even have to try to spoon-feed it.
+I use meat baby food and my favorite is Beech-Nut.
 After some time you might be able to lure the kitty out of hiding with some food/treats.

 - A steady and daily routine helps cats get used to new surroundings!

-- I’ve heard good things about “the Ultimate Peacemaker” solution for helping cats get along (click HERE to see)
+- I’ve heard good things about “the Ultimate Peacemaker” solution for helping cats get along (HERE)

-- Instead of a sound machine you can also play steady purring sound on your phone or iPad through youTube. (click HERE)
+- Instead of a sound machine, you can also play a steady purring sound on your phone or iPad through youTube.
+(HERE)